 - You can resume activities without wearing a mask or staying 6 feet apart, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.

 - If you travel in the United States, you do not need to get tested before or after travel or self-quarantine after travel.

 - You need to pay close attention to the situation at your international destination before traveling outside the United States.

 How bad is the pandemic in metro Atlanta right now?

+The number of new coronavirus infections in Georgia has been steadily declining since January.
 Please follow the AJC’s COVID-19 Dashboard for the latest information on the number of cases, deaths and testing across Georgia.
 The dashboard is updated daily with the latest information from the state.

 Correction: This story originally misidentified the partners behind the vaccines approved for emergency use in the United States.
 One has been developed by Pfizer and BioNTech, while the other has been developed by Moderna.
 A third vaccine, a one-dose vaccine from Johnson & Johnson, was approved for emergency use in the U.S. on Saturday, Feb.
 27.